beton-ochoa/beton-ochoa.github.io/index.md

 He is member of the **Sistema Nacional de Investigadores** (SNI, Rank I) and of the CONACYT **Network on Applied Computational Network (RedICA)**, the **Mexican Societies of IA (SMIA) and Computer Sc.
 (AMEXCOMP)**, as well as the **Latinx in AI** ([LXAI](https://www.latinxinai.org/)) Coalition.
 He as served as reviewer for **AI conferences** (ICLR, ICML, CVPR and IJCNN) and **biomedical computing venues** too (MICCAI, ISBI, CBMS).
 He also serves as  chair of the Latinx in Computer Vision Workshops at  ([LXAI @ CVPR](https://www.latinxinai.org/cvpr-2021-about)  and  ([LXAI @ ICCV](https://www.latinxinai.org/iccv-2021-about) and as part of the organization or technical program committees of these efforts, as well as other conferences.
 He is part of the academic staff o the **Artificial Intelligence Hub** at **Tecnologico de Monterrey** and he became recently academic partner of the [Erasmus Mundus Master in Computational Colour and Spectral Imaging](https://cosi-master.eu/cosi-master-degree/)

-He is leads the [LXAI Supercomputing innitiative](https://www.latinxinai.org/supercomputer-about) with Nvidia and LatinX in AI for providing better access to hardware resources to students and researchers in **Latin America.**  He am aslo currently running the [LATAM Undergraduate Research Program](https://latinresearchprogram.github.io/GoogleExploreCSR/) funded by the **Google Explore CSR** program as C-PI with  **Estefania Talavera** and **Nils Murrugarra-Llerena**
+He is leads the [LXAI Supercomputing innitiative](https://www.latinxinai.org/supercomputer-about) with Nvidia and LatinX in AI for providing better access to hardware resources to students and researchers in **Latin America.**  He am aslo currently running the [LATAM Undergraduate Research Program](https://latinresearchprogram.github.io/GoogleExploreCSR/) funded by the **Google Explore CSR** program as Co-PI with **Estefania Talavera** and **Nils Murrugarra-Llerena**

 ---